raywa04/CS4348-Project3/devlog.md

   - Insert key-value pair into a new root node (no splits yet)
   - Update header’s root ID and next block ID after insertion

+# Devlog Entry - [05-08-2025, 1:50AM] (Session Begins)
+### **Thoughts So Far:**
+Now that the `create` command is complete and working, it’s time to start building the `insert` command.
+The goal is to insert a key/value pair into the B-Tree.
+Since this is the first insert, it will also involve creating the root node (if it doesn’t exist).
+We'll keep it simple for now — no splits, just a flat insert into the root node if it's empty.

+A key challenge is serializing and deserializing node structures using big-endian 8-byte values and ensuring the offsets match the node layout precisely.
+The node will be written to the block specified by `next_block_id`, and the header must then be updated to reflect the root node’s block ID and increment the next block ID.

+---

+## **Plan for This Session:**

+### **Goal:**
+Implement a basic version of the `insert` command that:
+- Loads the header block
+- Creates a root node if none exists
+- Adds a single key/value pair to the root node
+- Writes the root node and updates the header accordingly

+### **Steps:**
+- Define BTreeNode class for node serialization and deserialization
+- Implement insert logic:
+  - Load header
+  - Check if root node exists
+  - If not, create a root node block, insert key/value, and update header
+- Use only 1 node in memory for this step (root)
+- Write helper functions for reading/writing blocks and big-endian conversions

+---